archlinux/archlinux-docker/README.md

-Four versions of the image are provided: `base` (approx. 150 MiB), `base-devel` (approx. 260 MiB) and `multilib-devel` (approx. 300MiB) containing the respective meta package; and `repro` which is a bit for bit reproducible image based on the `base` version (note that, to ensure reproducibility, the pacman keys are stripped from this image so you're expected to run `pacman-key --init && pacman-key --populate archlinux` before being able to update the system and install packages via `pacman`).
+Four versions of the image are provided: `base` (approx. 150 MiB), `base-devel` (approx. 260 MiB) and `multilib-devel` (approx. 300MiB) containing the respective meta package; and `repro` which is a bit for bit reproducible version of the `base` image (note that, to ensure reproducibility, the pacman keys are stripped from this image so you're expected to run `pacman-key --init && pacman-key --populate archlinux` before being able to update the system and install packages via `pacman`).